Pat-Laub/Pat-Laub.github.io/_posts/2017-12-14-voice-classification.md

 # Conclusion

-While this exercise didn't delve into great details of the available methods (we did quite well with just default hyperparameters!), I did learn a few things in the process.
+While this exercise didn't delve into great details of the available methods (we did quite well with just default hyper-parameters!), I did learn a few things in the process.

 1. The quality of the input data is crucial to success.
 2. Mathematica has very nice support for audio editing, and Python's support for routine ML operations is impressive.